edisiondyli/edisiondyli.github.io/index.md

 ## About Me

 I am currently a master’s student at [Visual, Sensing and Intelligent System Laboratory (VSISLab)](http://www.vsislab.com/), [Key Laboratory of Machine Learning and System Control, Ministry of Education of PRC](https://misc.sdu.edu.cn/), [Shandong University (SDU)](https://www.sdu.edu.cn/).
 I am dedicated to exploring efficient frameworks for robotic skill learning that can make general-purpose robots a reality.
+Before that, I received my bachelor's degree from Northeast Agricultural University, majoring in agricultural mechanization and automation (Honors class).

 <p style="color: red;font-size: 20px;">I'm looking for a PhD position in Fall 2025.</p>

-**We are planning to attend IROS 2024, see you in Abu Dhabi!.**

 ## Research Interests